 With Dr Jonathon Brett, Addiction Medicine and Toxicology Fellow

-‘Code Black’ – Can refer to different situations depending on where you work.
-In this context refers to an emergency situation involving personal threats to safety of one or more persons in a hospital.
+‘Code Black’ can refer to different situations depending on where you work.
+In this context, it refers to an emergency situation involving personal threats to safety of one or more persons in a hospital.

 This following approach may not apply to the elderly delirious patient.

 If you enjoyed listening to this week’s podcast feel free to let us know what you think by posting your comments or suggestions in the comments box below.